 If you’re up for a nightcap after dinner, head around the corner to Percy’s & Co, an apothecary-inspired bar.

-Day 2 – Personalizing Your Seattle Experience
+Day 2 Seattle Itinerary

 When you travel to Seattle there are many different types of experiences you can have.
 There’s something for people who love wine, people who love beer, nature lovers, and city lovers.
 And this is what is best about the city!
 The possibility to do everything and nothing all at once.
 To enjoy the little moments and customize your trip to your liking.